Supreme Court of Victoria (building)

-The Supreme Court (Building), is a court building located at 192-228 William Street in Melbourne, Australia.
+The Supreme Court of Victoria building, is a court building located at 192-228 William Street in Melbourne, Victoria, Australia.
 It is part of a complex of buildings which, together with the Supreme Court Library and Court of Appeal, are known as the Melbourne Law Courts.
-It is currently the home to the Supreme Court of Victoria, the most senior court in the state of Victoria, and inferior only to the High Court of Australia.
+It is currently the home to the Supreme Court of Victoria, the most superior court in the state of Victoria, and inferior only to the High Court of Australia.
 The Supreme Court has occupied the site since its first sitting in February 1884.

+The building was added to the Victorian Heritage Register on 20 August 1982 as part of a listing on the same date of a wider Law Courts precinct; and, on an unknown date, to the now defunct Register of the National Estate.

 History

 The Supreme Court Building was constructed between 1874 and 1884.

 The design for this major public work was decided by a design competition, with the Public Works Department to preside over the judging.
 Architects Alfred Louis Smith with Arthur Ebden Johnson won the competition for their design, subsequently creating a major scandal when it came to light that Johnson, who was a member of the judging panel, was a part of the winning submission.
 Johnson subsequently resigned from the Public Works Department and joined Smith to form a successful and highly influential firm of Smith & Johnson.
-J J Clark and Peter Kerr working within Public Works Department undertook the detail drawings and supervised the works, and the end result is somewhat different from the original design.
+J. J. Clark and Peter Kerr working within Public Works Department undertook the detail drawings and supervised the works, and the end result is somewhat different from the original design.

 At the time of its construction it was the largest single building project being undertaken in the state and was the last major public building project to be undertaken before the depression of the 1890s halted almost all construction projects until the beginning of the 20th century.
 It remains to this day the largest single-design court building in Australia.